Scaling up Kelp Forest Restoration

 Results of our first kelp restoration trial

 Our ultimate goal is to make large scale restoration of kelp forests a reality in Portugal and our first step in this direction was the kelp restoration trial we started with SeaForester in Cascais in November 2020.
 We deployed spores from healthy kelp populations into 3 sites.
-The results so far suggest that this spore bag technique will not work in this area, possibly because of the presence of turf algae that outcompete the kelp for rock surface.
-Although we were disappointed with the result, the information we got out of the project is valuable and is already helping guide our next steps.
+The results suggest that this spore bag technique will not work in this area, possibly because of the presence of turf algae that outcompete the kelp for rock surface.
+Although we were disappointed with the result, the information we got out of the project was valuable in guiding our next steps.

 A new technique and successful trials

 Since pebbles can just be dropped from a boat, large areas could be restored without the need for more costly and time-consuming scuba diving work.
 What’s more, since the kelp is already attached to a substrate (the pebbles) it may grow well even if the underlying reef is degraded and covered in turf algae.
-The technique worked well in turf-covered reefs in Norway so we hope it will also be useful in addressing this problem in the areas in Cascais where releasing kelps spores is not proving to be enough to bring the kelp back.
+The technique worked well in turf-covered reefs in Norway so we hope it will also be useful in addressing this problem in Cascais, where releasing kelps spores proved unsuccessful.

-The method is now being trialled in more than 10 locations across the world in a collaborative effort coordinated through the Green Gravel Action Group.
+The method is being trialled in more than 10 locations across the world in a collaborative effort coordinated through the Green Gravel Action Group.
 In Portugal, the SeaForester team, including researchers from the Marine and Environmental Sciences Centre - Politécnico de Leiria, have successfully used the technique in small scale trials.
-Individuals of the golden kelp, Laminaria Ochroleuca, have been successfully deployed on the ocean floor and have grown well over several months.
-This is very encouraging and means that we are ready for the next step!
+Individuals of the golden kelp (Laminaria Ochroleuca) have been successfully deployed on the ocean floor and have grown well over several months.

 Scaling things up

-Given the success of the initial trials in Peniche and the great potential of green gravel as a marine reforestation technique, we decided to scale things up.
-With the support of our Mossy Earth members as well as Not Just Travel, Get Set Hire, Unifrog and WSL Pure, we managed to get the funds needed to build a kelp nursery that will greatly increase the green gravel production capacity in Portugal.
+Given the success of the initial trials in Peniche and the exciting potential of green gravel as a marine reforestation technique, we decided to scale things up.
+With the support of our Mossy Earth members as well as Not Just Travel, Get Set Hire, Unifrog and WSL Pure, we secured the funds to build a kelp nursery to greatly increase green gravel production capacity in Portugal.
+This funded 80 boxes mounted in a lab shelf system, with each maintaining 200-400 pebbles under optimal growth conditions.
+Each box is illuminated by an LED light that simulates night and day cycles.
+To keep the boxes suited for kelp growth, water flows through the boxes which is filtered and cooled.

-The kelp nursery will be running year-round with a new batch of kelp pebbles being ready to deploy every 2 to 3 months.
+The kelp nursery runs year-round with a new batch of kelp pebbles being ready to deploy every 2 to 3 months.
 Each cycle begins by spraying the pebbles with microscopic immature life stages of the kelp which attach to the pebbles and start growing.
-To avoid the need to collect this starting material from wild populations every time we are also building a lab setup that allows us to keep a seedstock available year-round.
-This is a modified fridge contraption that allows the seedstock to be kept at the necessary light and temperature conditions.
-This makes it much faster and cost-efficient to start each production cycle because it is no longer necessary to find and collect material from wild kelp populations every time.
+To avoid the need to collect this starting material from wild populations every time, the lab is setup to keep a seedstock available year-round using a modified fridge contraption that maintains seedstock at the right light and temperature conditions.
+This makes it much faster and cost-efficient to start each production cycle by eliminating the need to find and collect material from wild kelp populations each time.
+Altogether, this allows the green gravel technique to be tested at a much larger scale in Portugal.

 Learn more about the context behind this project